 With our partners in Academic Affairs, we share the responsibility of helping our students learn.
 As trained professionals in our respective fields, our learning culture encourages a “guided practice,” allowing students to take the lead in their learning, pursuing ideas they are passionate about.
 We do so by providing our students with challenge and support, advising, counseling, teaching, coaching, guiding, and mentoring through frequent, consistent, meaningful and fun interactions.
 This practice provides space for students to unite their formal education with the other aspects of their life.
 Our team in Student Affairs works hard every day to enhance learning, nurture student success, and foster a secure and inclusive community, helping Gonzaga University to develop into a premiere Jesuit University.

 DIVISIONAL COMMITTMENTS + COMMUNITIES OF PRACTICE

-Our organizational structure is divided into three “communities of practice,” with each being led and supported by a dean, centered around three pillars: (1) Advancing Diversity, Equity & Inclusion; (2) Promoting Wellbeing & Flourishing; and (3) Fostering an Integrated Approach to Student Learning & Development.
+Our organizational structure is divided into three “communities of practice,” with each being led and supported by a dean, centered around three pillars: (1) Diversity, Equity & Inclusion; (2) Student Wellbeing & Flourishing; and (3) Integrated Approach to Student Learning & Development.

 Dr. Kent Porterfield